UTSCCSCC01/finalprojectf22-momentie/doc/sprint0/competition.md

 Personalized timeline

- - A glance of your entire life – an efficient way of learning: by making a timeline on the profile, professionals can better address their points and advice.
+ - A glance at your entire life – an efficient way of learning: by making a timeline on the profile, professionals can better address their points and advice.
 Also, career seekers can get an overview of that without the need to ask repetitive questions to professionals.